 On 11th November, Wolfson College Cambridge Fine Arts Committee and the Need for Nutrition Education/Innovation Programme (NNEdPro), via its inter-disciplinary Global Centre for Nutrition and Health in Cambridge, held an event – Spices of South Asia: a seven decades’ trail.
 This was part of the exhibition Representing Partition: India and Pakistan at Wolfson College Cambridge.

-This programme as a whole is part of the University’s India Unboxed series (which marks 70 years since India and Pakistan became independent sovereign nations) and runs alongside other exhibitions in University of Cambridge Museums and at the Centre of South Asian Studies.
+This programme as a whole was part of the University’s ‘India Unboxed’ series (which marked 70 years since India and Pakistan became independent sovereign nations) and ran alongside other exhibitions in University of Cambridge Museums and at the Centre of South Asian Studies.

 Through this event we aimed to promote public understanding of the shared cultural heritage between India and Pakistan as well as South Asia and Britain, using the medium of food, nutrition and spices to explore themes ranging from the arts and humanities through to science, health and society.

-Saeeda Ahmed MA – Spices of Pakistan and its frontiers
+- Saeeda Ahmed MA – Spices of Pakistan and its frontiers

-Dr Minha Rajput-Ray – The Spice Journey across India, Africa and the seven seas
+- Dr Minha Rajput-Ray – The Spice Journey across India, Africa and the seven seas

-Nikitah Ray, Rama Rajput and Urszula Sobanda – South Asian foods and spices in Britain today
+- Nikitah Ray, Rama Rajput and Urszula Sobanda – South Asian foods and spices in Britain today

-Co-chairs: Cleo Roberts (Wolfson College Visiting Research Associate) and Professor Sumantra ‘Shumone’ Ray (Wolfson College Fellow)
+The event was co-chaired by Cleo Roberts (Wolfson College Visiting Research Associate) and Professor Sumantra ‘Shumone’ Ray (Wolfson College Fellow)